 Okay.
-Sandra, and Sarah, thank you very much for giving up your time, this lunchtime, hopefully won't be I want to get you in the studio next time.
+Sandra, and Sarah, thank you very much for giving up your time, this lunchtime, I want to get you in the studio next time.
 Rather than do this via the horrible team links.
 It would be so much more fun, and it would be a much more enjoyable experience for all of us.
 And I hope it won't be a year from now.
-We get almost exactly a year since you were in last April last time.
+It's almost exactly a year since you were in last time, it was the 7th of April last time.
 But next time, let's make it a little bit sooner.
-And let's get you in the studio and whenever another great time.
+And let's get you in the studio and we'll have another great time.
 But thank you so much for your time.
 Thanks for your expertise.
 We'll put up your website details.
 I'll send those out and hopefully you helped out a lot of people with what you said today.

 Thank you very much.

-Thank you very, very welcome.
+Thank you very much.

+Very welcome.
 It's been a pleasure.